urmilshroff/pyes/README.md

-# pyes
+# Pyes

-IP group project - done by Urmil Shroff, Vinay Kolwanker and Arya Monani.
+Application of image recognition - done by Urmil Shroff, Vinay Kolwanker and Arya Monani.